 The most serious complications are blood clots and infection, which are most likely to occur during the first weeks following surgery.

-Contact your physician or seek emergency help if you experience any of the warning signs of blood clots:
+Contact your doctor or seek emergency help if you experience any of these symptoms of a blood clot:

 - a calf, ankle, or foot that suddenly swells